 During the battle, Bataan Airfield had been built by the defenders.
 Not long after starting the march, when the POWs reached the airfield, the Japanese sat them down in front of Japanese artillery firing on Corregidor, and the American artillery on the island was returning fire and a number of the POWs were killed.
 One group had hidden in a small brick building that took a direct hit.
 The POWs recalled that a Japanese officer was directing the fire of one gun and waving his sword while doing it.
 There was a flash and explosion and when the smoke cleared the officer and gun were gone.

 The guards were assigned to march a certain distance so they often made the POWs march at a faster pace.
 Those men who were sick had a hard time keeping up and if they fell out were bayoneted or shot simply because the guards did not want to stop for them.
 When the distance was covered, the column was stopped and allowed to rest and the guards were replaced.
 The new guards also had a certain distance to cover, so they too wanted the POWs to move as fast as possible.

-When American forces landed on Luzon, he reported to them on February 18, 1945, and was evacuated.
-He was promoted to Staff Sergeant before returning to the United States.
+When American forces landed on Luzon, he reported to them on February 18, 1945, and gave the invasion forces on the Japanese troops and defenses.
+He was evacuated to Australia during which time he was promoted to Staff Sergeant before returning to the United States.
 He was discharged from the Army in January 1946 and married Eva Barbara Mondelli.
 The couple became the parents of a daughter and two sons.
 The family resided in Gilroy, California, where he was a plum farmer and later an oil distributor.